awzhenkang/Assignment_1/README.md

 ### The design of the Reservation Page is similar to the Home page, but now it involves a fill-in form for people who wish to make a reservation first before dining at the restaurant.
 It collects both booking and personal details, with the address at the bottom left of the form.

-#### I have taken inspiration from doughsupply.co, www.harrys.com.sg/reservation and https://nouri.com.sg/restaurant-menu/.
+#### I have taken inspiration from www.doughsupply.co, www.harrys.com.sg/reservation and https://nouri.com.sg/restaurant-menu/.